-Synopsis [oleautomation,dual,uuid()] interface DICORBAStruct : DIForeignComplexType {};

-Description The DICORBASTRUCT interface is used to show that an Automation interface has been translated from an OMG IDL struct definition.
-Any Automation interface that results from the translation of an OMG IDL struct supports DICORBASTRUCT.
-DICORBASTRUCT.
+Synopsis [oleautomation,dual,uuid()] interface DICORBAStruct : DIForeignComplexType {}; Description The DICORBAStruct interface is used to show that an Automation interface has been translated from an OMG IDL struct definition.
+Any Automation interface that results from the translation of an OMG IDL struct supports DICORBAStruct.
+DICORBAStruct derives from the DIForeignComplexType interface.
+It has no associated methods.
+UUID {A8B553C1-3B72-11CF-BBFC-444553540000} Notes Automation/CORBA-compliant.

-associated methods.

-UUID {A8B553C1-3B72-11CF-BBFC-444553540000}

-Notes Automation/CORBA-compliant.